ucc23/ucc/_clusters/collinder365.md

 UTI_C_lit: 0.5
 UTI_C_dup: 1.0
 UTI_summary: |
-    Collinder 365 is a sparse, very loose object of low C3 quality.
-It is moderately studied in the literature, with no articles listed in the last 6 years.
-This object shares a very small percentage of members with a later reported entry.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>contains less than 25 stars with <i>P>0.5</i> estimated.
+    <b>NGC 6546</b> is a sparse, very loose object of low C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
+It is moderately studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a very small percentage of members with a later reported entry.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>contains less than 25 stars with <i>P>0.5</i> estimated.
 class3: |
     <span style="color: purple; font-weight: bold;">D</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 6.9
 N_50_val: 14
-scix_url: Collinder%20365
+scix_url: NGC%206546
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |